EphemeralSpace/docs/src/design/masks/crew/gambler.md

 Though they can't kill people to satisfy their death bets (a bit too cheaty), they may look the other way in many situations, or actively stalk targets to help ensure they live--perhaps appearing like a traitor stalking a kill target.

-A Gambler's success is mostly luck, but also plenty of strange skill expression: making educated guesses as to who will try to keep themselves alive versus who has a death wish, trailing players to help keep them alive, or barging into medbay to bet that their triage patients will die, then stealing all the meds.
+A Gambler's success is mostly luck, but also plenty of strange skill expression: making educated guesses as to who will try to keep themselves alive versus who has a death wish, trailing players to help keep them alive, or barging into medbay to bet that their triage patients will die eventually, then stealing all the meds.

+The Gambler's unique death bet condition--that the death must occur after 5 minutes but before 20 minutes--avoids cheesier situations where you might find someone crit and bet on their death seconds before they die.
+This way, it requires at least a little bit more foresight.